 - Promote website content.
 Your blog content or any other pages for that matter need all the traffic they can get, which is why it’s important to leverage all the channels and tactics you have at your disposal, including IG Stories.
 If your Instagram business account has over 10k followers, then you can easily promote a blog post by adding the Swipe Up button to a frame.
 To entice people to take action, adding a block of text as a preview is ideal.
 In the screenshot below, you can see how Buffer used this tactic to promote a podcast that they posted on their blog.

 - Show behind the scenes.
-Behind the scenes content can be extremely appealing to your followers because it will make your brand more human.
+Behind-the-scenes content can be extremely appealing to your followers because it will make your brand more human.
 When people love and follow a brand on social media, they are usually curious about the process that goes into creating a product, organizing an event, shooting for a magazine editorial, or simply showing the company culture.
-Depending on the profile of your company, you can show a ton of interesting stuff as you’re working on something, or by releasing the behind the scenes after the project is already finished.
-You can see in the screenshot below how Sephora used this tactic to show the process that goes into creating a makeup tutorial and how the set up looks like.
+You can see in the screenshot below how Sephora used this tactic to show the process that goes into creating a makeup tutorial and what the setup looks like.

 - User-generated content.
 People will usually produce and post content with the brands they love, whether it’s a product or a place.
 This is why you need to capitalize on the power of this type of content.
 It’s authentic, it’s unique, and it’s also relatable to your audience.
 Encourage your followers to post about your brand and tag you so you can, later on, repost that content on your Stories.
 In the screenshot below, you can see how a coffee shop has integrated UGC into their Instagram marketing strategy.
 The picture is so appealing that it almost makes you want to go to this place right away and buy some delicious coffee, am I right?

 - Create tutorials.
 Tutorials represent a great way to provide educational content in a easy to digest manner.
 You can create how-to videos for this purpose that revolve around the products you’re selling or are connected to your industry.
 They can be anything from makeup tutorials, product demonstrations, cooking videos, editing hacks, styling tips for brides, and the list can go on.
-In the screenshot below, you can see how GoPro promoted educational content in the form of a video while showing something useful to the customers that have the GoPro 7 Hero Black model.
+The screenshot below shows an ad from GoPro promoting educational content in the form of a video while showing something useful to the customers that have the GoPro 7 Hero Black model.

 - Get your audience involved.
-Even if IG Stories is one of the most engaging channels as is, you still need to encourage your followers to interact with you.
+Even if IG Stories is one of the most engaging channels, you still need to encourage your followers to interact with you.
 Luckily, Instagram provides a lot of fun tools you can play with, such as polls, questions, and quizzes.
 You can use these features to boost engagement, get feedback from your followers on certain issues, receive questions from them or answers to your stories.
-You can see in the screenshot below how Hubspot uses the quiz feature in one of their stories.
+Here is how Hubspot uses the quiz feature in one of their stories.

 - Sponsored story.
 The high engagement rates on IG Story make this a great channel for running ads and reaching a larger audience.
 When swiping through stories, users will also see Instagram Stories Ads so it’s a great opportunity to capture more followers.
 Before setting up a Story Ad, it’s best to narrow down the information about the target audience you want to reach, which will oftentimes include the location, gender, age, interests, behavior.
 The Instagram Story Ad specs are the same as in the case of a normal story.
 Take a look at the screenshot below to see for a Sponsored Story appears on the screen.

-The best thing you can do is experiment with all these different ideas I mentioned in today’s article and see which ones work best for you.
+Make use of the Instagram Story format to promote your brand and engage your audience.
+Experiment with all these different ideas I mentioned in this article and see which ones work best for you.

-Regardless, you should not overlook the proper Instagram story size so your posts will be uploaded at the best quality possible.
+Remember to use the recommended Instagram Story size so your content will be uploaded at the best quality possible and show flawlessly.

-At the same time, creating content for IG Stories shouldn’t be a hassle so using an online design tool such as Creatopy’s online Instagram story maker will make this process effortless and seamless.
+At the same time, creating content for IG Stories shouldn’t be a hassle, so use Creatopy’s Instagram story maker to make this process effortless and seamless.

-In case you’re using Stories as part of your Instagram strategy, let me down in the comments what your experience has been so far and what have you learned so far.
+In case you’re using Stories as part of your Instagram strategy, let me know in the comments section below what your experience has been so far and what you have learned.